solrak29/cssgrid/README.md

 evolves and browsers continue to support the standard features, we will essentially no longer require native interfaces for UI components in most cases.

 A while back in developing a tracking application for horse races I needed a grid.
-I had a friend who is a web developer who created a grid with css from scratch.
-As he was seasoned front end web developer this was fairly easy for him to flesh out quickly.
+I have a friend, a seasoned web developer, who created a grid with css from scratch.
 However, it was very basic and required lots of trial and error and time.
 I continued this work on my own which led me to the concept of having a grid as the foundation for laying out website design [w3schools grid layout](https://www.w3schools.com/css/css_rwd_grid.asp)